Mapping for Public Health

 6. Start mapping!
 For this project, we are only mapping buildings.

-7. Make sure to save every 10 edits using your chapter hashtag (#TeenMaptivists, #TM_SchoolInitials, #maptivists24, #TM_NationalMapathon2024)
+7. Make sure to save every 10 edits using your chapter hashtag (#TeenMaptivists, #TM_SchoolInitials)

-8. When you are done mapping, indicate that the square is not completely mapped (while we are only mapping buildings, the project requests roads, so we will not mark the cell as completely mapped) and click 'Submit'
+8. When you are done mapping, indicate that the square is completely mapped and click 'Submit'.

 Goal: 20-30 Edits!